Skip to content

 Consider the following scenario.
 ABC Ltd shareholders (as listed above) have also signed a shareholders’ agreement.
 They are also all directors.

-One of the terms of the agreement disallows any party to vote to remove another party from their office as a director without breaching the agreement.
-A separate clause states that any breach of this contract creates a cause of action against that person for damages.
+One of the terms of the agreement prohibits any party from voting to remove another party from their office as a director without breaching the agreement.
+A separate clause states that any breach of this contract shall create a cause of action against the person for damages.

 Despite this, a dispute has emerged between Carter and the other shareholders.
 John and Izzy want to remove Carter.
 Carter has a five-year contract worth £500,000 in future wages and other benefits with the company.
 A shareholder resolution is called.
-John and Izzy vote to remove Carter on a poll vote.
+John and Izzy vote to remove Carter in a poll.
 The rest vote no. Despite this, the resolution is passed.
 By law, the company has removed Carter.

 Carter now has a cause of action against John and Izzy.
 The claim’s value will likely be £500,000 (plus costs).
 John and Izzy are now personally liable to Carter for this amount if Carter brings a claim and wins.